 When it came to the zip-off models, we were able to get all of the legs off over hiking shoes, but they were cut too narrow to fit over hiking boots.
 Part of why convertible options are useful is the ability to quickly change into shorts, but if you have to take your boots off it'll slow the whole process down, and at that point you may as well just whip on a separate pair of shorts or a skort.
 We did really appreciate the color-coded zippers on The North Face Paramount 2.0s

 The color-coded zippers on the Paramount 2.0s was one of our favorite features.
 If you've ever felt like an idiot trying to figure out which pant leg goes on which side, you'll never have that problem again with this model.

-(below, left), have shallow hand pockets that don't hold much and gape open when squatting down.
+(below, left), have shallow hand pockets that don't hold much and/or gape open when squatting down.
 Sometimes it's really nice to walk with your hands in your front pockets, and/or not have to worry about losing whatever you put in them.
 TNF Paramount 2.0s

 In addition to front pockets, having another place to secure items that you want to have easily accessible is a great feature.
-All of the models in this review had some type of side pocket, but some, like on TNF Paramount 2.0s
+Most of the models in this review had some type of side pocket, but some, like on TNF Paramount 2.0s

-An inner drawstring helps with fit adjustments and means you don't have to also wear a belt, which is much preferred when also wearing a harness or hipbelt.
+An inner drawstring helps with fit adjustments and means you don't have to wear a belt, which is much preferred when also wearing a harness or hipbelt.

 Out and about in our Editors' Choice winner, the Marmot Lobo's Convertible.
 Hopefully this review helped you narrow down your options and figure out which one is the best for you.